-We investigate the behavior of different estimators as we vary different experimental conditions including the degree of difference between initial and target policies ($\alpha$), the treatment dimensionality ($d\times K$), the number of items ($M$), the number of users ($N$), the number of recommended items ($K$), and the number of observations ($n$).
-Figure \ref{fig:simulated-results} and \ref{fig:supp-simulated-results} depict the experimental results (note that vertical axis is in log scale).
-In brief, we found that \begin{enumerate*}[label=\itshape\alph*\upshape)] \item the performance of all estimators degrade as the difference between $\pi_0$ and $\pi_*$ increases (\ie, as $\alpha$ tends to $-1$), but the \texttt{CME} is least susceptible to this difference, \item the \texttt{Slate} estimator does not perform well in this setting because its assumptions do not hold, \item all estimators deteriorate as the context dimension increases, but the effect appears to be more pronounced for the \texttt{Direct}, \texttt{DR}, and \texttt{CME} estimators than for the \texttt{IPS} and \texttt{Slate} estimators as they do not rely directly on the covariates, \item the opposite effect is observed if we increase the number of available items $M$, as illustrated in Figure \ref{subfig:reco-size}, and \item the \texttt{CME} estimator achieves better performance than other estimators in most experiments. \end{enumerate*}
+We investigate the behavior of different estimators as we vary different experimental conditions including the degree of difference between initial and target policies ($\alpha$), the context dimensionality ($d$), the number of items ($M$), the number of users ($N$), the number of recommended items ($K$), and the number of observations ($n$).
+Figure \ref{fig:simulated-results} depicts the experimental results (note that vertical axis is in log scale).
+In brief, we find that \begin{enumerate*}[label=\itshape\alph*\upshape)] \item the performance of all estimators degrade as the difference between $\pi_0$ and $\pi_*$ increases (\ie, as $\alpha$ tends to $-1$), but the \texttt{CME} is least susceptible to this difference, \item the \texttt{Slate} estimator does not perform well in this setting because its linearity assumption does not hold, \item all estimators deteriorate as the context dimension increases, but the effect appears to be more pronounced for the \texttt{Direct}, \texttt{DR}, and \texttt{CME} estimators than for the \texttt{wIPS} and \texttt{Slate} estimators as they do not rely directly on the covariates, \item the opposite effect is observed if we increase the number of available items $M$, as illustrated in Figure \ref{subfig:reco-size}, and \item the \texttt{CME} estimator achieves better performance than other estimators in most experiments. \end{enumerate*}

-Lastly, the \texttt{wIPS} and \texttt{Slate} estimators appear less susceptible to the curse of dimensionality than \texttt{CME}, but this is because they have access to the \emph{true} propensity scores (which may not be a practical assumption as it essentially requires the knowledge of the treatment assignment) and thus no estimation procedure was involved regarding the covariates.